kliang696/St_rental_predict/README.md

 print("Number of duplicates:", duplicates.sum())
 ```
 5. __Heat Map__
-To identify the top features that are most correlated with rental prices, we will use a heatmap, which is an effective visualization tool for analyzing the relationship between two variables.
 The heatmap will display the correlation between different variables, with the strength of the correlation indicated by the intensity of the color.
 By analyzing the heatmap, we can identify the variables that have the strongest correlation with rental prices and use this information to make informed decisions and set competitive prices for rental properties.
 <img width="800" alt="Screen Shot 2023-03-11 at 22 54 37" src="https://user-images.githubusercontent.com/89816441/224523381-77e89da4-1608-4e0a-b3e7-0e212c639959.png">
 Upon analyzing the heatmap, we have found that the top three features that are most correlated with rental prices are sqfeet, beds, and baths.
 This finding aligns with our expectations, as we would anticipate that as the property size and number of bedrooms and bathrooms increase, the rental price would also increase accordingly.

 6. __Categorical Feature Encoding__
 Since the categorical values in the dataset are nominal, we will use the pandas `get_dummies()` function instead of the label encoder to create new columns based on each category.
-This technique will enable us to avoid confusion that may arise when using the label encoder to assign numeric values to nominal categories.
 By using `get_dummies()`, we can create new columns for each category, such as state_ca, state_ny, etc.
 ```python
 cat= ['region', 'type', 'laundry_options', 'parking_options', 'state']
 df_encoded = pd.get_dummies(df, columns=cat)